Baltic Sea cruiseferries: Criticism

 The Baltic Sea cruiseferries and travel on them are a multi-faceted phenomenon of life, which has received diverse criticism, mostly because of environmental reasons.
 The pollution caused by the cruiseferries was at its worst after the 1973 oil crisis when the ferries used heavy fuel oil containing even three percent sulfur.
 The ferries later switched to lighter fuel oil and other technical solutions were also sought.
-For example from 1988 to 1990 the ferries' sulfur dioxide emissions were reduced from 300 tonnes to 50 tonnes per year.
-Navigating larger and larger ships through narrow straits and at tightly-packed piers at city centres has been a subject of discussion both at the Stockholm Archipelago and on the Finnish coast.
+For example, from 1988 to 1990 the ferries' sulfur dioxide emissions were reduced from 300 tonnes to 50 tonnes per year.
+Navigating larger and larger ships through narrow straits and at tightly packed piers at city centres has been a subject of discussion both at the Stockholm Archipelago and on the Finnish coast.
 The large cruiseferries are said to bring the wave situations from the outer archipelago to the inner archipelago, which changes the collection of species and furthers eutrophication.

 Maritime safety issues become a point for some time every time something happens to the Baltic Sea cruiseferries.
 The largest controversy, which led to various actions, resulted from the sinking of the MS Estonia in September 1994.

-About 60 percent of the state income originally meant for cargo ships and other utilitarian ships, explained with preparedness, went to "entertainment maritime transit" meaning passenger ships in the middle 2010s.
+About 60 percent of the state income originally meant for cargo ships and other utilitarian ships, explained with national security, went to "entertainment maritime transit" meaning passenger ships in the middle 2010s.

 Tens of people have disappeared from the cruiseferries throughout the decades, almost all of them young men.
 Journalist Riku Rantala has investigated the matter and has published a four-hour podcast called M/S Mystery about the matter in 2022.